dsaunders88/ds-blog-lume/src/projects/2019-06-01_equip-branding.md

 ---
 title: Branding & Small Business Website
-docTitle: Equip Branding & Small Business Website • Daniel Saunders
+docTitle: Equip Branding & Small Business Website • Rasmus Nordling
 image:
   src: equip-web
   alt: "Home screen of Equip website.
 A color scheme of gradient greens and brown, and a main heading that says 'Skills and guidance to help him succeed.'"